kj4ezj/echo-eval/README.md

 > ```

 ### make
 Clone this repo locally using your preferred method.
-Navigate to the root of the repo in your termial and install.
+Navigate to the root of the repo in your terminal and install.
 ```bash
 sudo make install
 ```